SystemsApproach/security/intro.rst

 data, they are unable to *understand* the message contents.
 A protocol that does so is said to provide *confidentiality*.
-Taking the concept a step farther, concealing the quantity and destination of communication is called *traffic confidentiality*---because merely knowing where traffic is going, and how much, can be useful to an adversary in some situations.
+Taking the concept a step farther, concealing the quantity and destination of communication is called *traffic confidentiality*—because merely knowing where traffic is going, and how much, can be useful to an adversary in some situations.